hashicorp/terraform-website/content/source/docs/cloud/workspaces/creating.html.md

 ## Required Permissions

-New workspaces can be created by teams with the [manage workspaces](../users-teams-organizations/permissions.html#manage-workspaces) permission.
+New workspaces can be created by teams with permission to manage workspaces. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->

 ## Configuring a New Workspace